hiveot/idprov-standard/README.md

 ## Establising trust of the client by the server

 Establishing trust of the client means that the server can verify that the client is who it claims to be to allow it to publish and subscribe messages.
+This is addressed by the use of out-of-band secrets, or in case of certificate renewal the use of a client certificate signed by the server CA.

-The objectives are to be secure and ease of use, with support for bulk provision.
+Any out of band verification method can be used that provides the server with a secret.
+The simplest method is using the serial# as the secret.
+Depending on the device capabilities, other methods to transfer a secret can be used such as NFC, QR code or Bluetooth.
+Fundamentally the transfer of a device ID and secret must be supported.

 ## Other Protocols

-Several other protocols exist that can be used for M2M authentication.
+Several other protocols exist that can be used for provisioning.
 Most of them have the drawback that they are either not intended for M2M authentication, are more complicated, or difficult to use.
+IDProv is specifically designed for very simple provisioning over the local network.

 Example protocols that can be used for provisioning:
 This list is not complete but will be updated as other suitable protocols are found.